Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Bay View and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Bay View and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be applied to your rental home.

-• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes